kramsretlow/Autologistic.jl/docs/src/Background.md

     changes the model.
 For [a variety of reasons](https://doi.org/10.3389/fams.2017.00024), the ``(-1,1)`` coding is strongly recommended, and is used by default.

-Logistic regression is the most common model for independent binary responses.
-Autologistic models are one way to model correlated binary/dichotomous responses.
+When responses are independent (conditional on the covariates), logistic regression is the most common model.
+For cases where the independence assumption might not--responses are correlated, even after including covariate effects--autologistic models are a useful option.
+They revert to logistic regression models when their association parameters are set to zero.

 ## The Autologistic (AL) Model